AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

-Tasks may communicate with each other via synchronized objects; these include protected objects, suspension objects, atomic objects, constants, and “constant after elaboration” objects (described later).
+Tasks may communicate with each other via synchronized objects; these include protected objects, suspension objects, atomic objects, constants, and "constant after elaboration" objects (described later).

 Other objects are said to be unsynchronized and may only be referenced (directly or via intermediate calls) by a single task (including the